boostpro/lazy_reload/README.rst

   anything explicit to reclaim memory.
 If the program is holding references to functions and classes, don't expect them to be garbage-collected.
-(Watch out for backtraces; information from the last exception raised is one subtle way things can be kept alive longer than you'd like).
+(Watch out for backtraces; information from the last exception raised can keep things alive longer than you'd like).

 * It doesn't fold your laundry or wash your cats.
 If you don't enjoy these activities yourself, consider the many affordable alternatives